lillo/compiler-course-unipi/README.md

 # Languages, Compilers and Interpreters (Lab) - 3 CFU
 **Teacher**: Letterio Galletta

-**Page of theory part held by Prof. Roberta Gori**: http://pages.di.unipi.it/gori/Linguaggi-Compilatori2020/
+**Page of theory part of the course held by Prof. Roberta Gori**: http://pages.di.unipi.it/gori/Linguaggi-Compilatori2020/

 ## Course description
 The course will present tools and techniques used in the implementation of programming languages.